Linear Log-Normal Attention with Unbiased Concentration: Design of Linearized Attention

-The key steps in the proof are approximating the numerator and denominator in \cref{eq:lln_attention_matrix} using the log-normal distribution, following the theorem by \citep{Fenton1960TheSO}.
-Then, we split the analysis into three cases to express the variance, as suggested by \citep{Romeo_2003_lognormal_sum}.
+The main steps of the proof are approximating the numerator and denominator in \cref{eq:lln_attention_matrix} using the log-normal distribution, following the theorem by \citep{Fenton1960TheSO}.
+Then, split the analysis into three cases to express the variance, as suggested by \citep{Romeo_2003_lognormal_sum}.
 The detailed proof is given in \Cref{proposition:lln_distribution_proof}.

-To achieve our goal, we have to ensure the concentration behavior of the LLN Attention is similar to that of SA.
+Further, we have to ensure the concentration behavior of the LLN Attention is similar to that of the SA.
 To that end, it is necessary to determine appropriate values for the hyperparameters $\alpha$ and $\beta$.
 In the following, we estimate these parameters by performing moment matching to the distribution of the SA.
-Since the log-normal distribution is parameterized only by the first and second moments, we can align the LLN Attention distribution with the SA by tuning these parameters.
-Then, we express $\alpha$ and $\beta$ in terms of these moments.
+Since the log-normal distribution is parameterized only by the first and second moments, we can align the LLN Attention distribution with the SA by ensuring equivalence of the first two moments.

 Interestingly, \Cref{proposition:lln_distribution} implies linear dependency between the variance of queries and keys and $\sigma_\text{lln}^2$.
 This linear connection facilitates the calculation of constants $a$ and $b$.
 It allows the application of linear interpolation on the randomly generated Gaussian samples $\mb{q}$ and $\mb{k}$ to perform the moment matching between LLN and SA.
 We provide a detailed description of the technical aspects of this moment-matching technique in \Cref{sec:moment_matching}.